Core310/Weather-Radio-Antenna/README.md

 - Hang the top of the antenna with the plastic loop from the ceiling or on a wall.
 - Avoid hanging on metal surfaces if possible for best performance.
 - Use the cable with RCA connectors to extend the placement of the antenna.

+You can download [Hoverzoom] to see the images easily.

 ## Contributing
 Contributions are welcome and very appreciated.